unknownjwly/Beat-Saber-WeatherReloaded/README.md

 # Beat Saber Weather (WeatherReloaded)

-A modern fork of the classic Weather mod for Beat Saber, adding custom particle and environmental effects to menus and gameplay.
+An updated  fork of the Weather mod for Beat Saber 1.40.8, adding custom particle and environmental effects to menus and gameplay.

 Built against 1.40.8, may work for other versions